Seven Reasons Why a Toilet Keeps Clogging

-Should the trap not be the source of the toilet clog, you may have to tackle unclogging your toilet’s drain line.
+If the trap is not the source of the toilet clog, you may have to tackle unclogging your toilet’s drain line.
 You can do this using a chemical solution that’s designed to open drains—just make sure it has lye in it.

-Should the line connected to your laundry room be clogged, this could also affect the sewage system.
-It may be best to call on a professional to check each drain line if you think this could be the source of the problem.
+When pouring a drain opener following the specific instructions listed on the back of the solution.
+If that doesn’t get rid of the toilet clog, it could be that the culprit is another drain line in your house, such as the line connected to your laundry room.
+Because this could also affect the sewage system, it may be best to call on a professional plumber to check each drain line if you think this could be the source of the problem.

-You can raise the water level in your tank by using a screwdriver to turn the metal or plastic arm clockwise (this arm is attached to the float inside your toilet tank).
-As the ball rises, that means the water level will rise.
+You can raise the water level in your tank by using a screwdriver to turn clockwise the metal or plastic arm attached to the float inside your toilet tank.
+The higher the float rises, the higher the water level rises.

 If your toilet utilizes a vertical fill valve, raising the water level is slightly different.
 Simply squeeze the clip on top of the metal bar that’s attached to the fill valve.
 Pull up the fill valve as high as you can before letting go.